seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 My noble brother!

 **MARK ANTONY**
-The April ’s in her eyes: it is love’s spring,
+The April 's in her eyes: it is love's spring,
 And these the showers to bring it on.
 Be cheerful.

 **OCTAVIA**
-Sir, look well to my husband’s house; and–
+Sir, look well to my husband's house; and--

 **OCTAVIUS CAESAR**
 What, Octavia?

 **OCTAVIA**
-I’ll tell you in your ear.
+I'll tell you in your ear.

 **MARK ANTONY**
 Her tongue will not obey her heart, nor can
-Her heart inform her tongue,–the swan’s
+Her heart inform her tongue,--the swan's
 down-feather,
 That stands upon the swell at full of tide,
 And neither way inclines.